Ways To Increase Lung Capacity

 Importance of Lung Capacity

 Total lung capacity (TLC) is the maximum volume of air that enters when you inhale.
 Pulmonologists measure this with a spirometer.
 A healthy man’s TLC is about 6.3 quarts (6 liters) of air.
-This is more that twice that of the average woman.
-But even at maximum exercise intensity, you use 70% of lung capacity.
+This is more than twice that of the average woman.
+But even at maximum exercise intensity, you use 70% of your lung capacity.
 Factors like age, gender, environment, and body composition affect TLC.
+[1,2]

-Lung capacity is a general predictor your health and life expectancy.
+Lung capacity is a general predictor of your health and life expectancy.
 As you age, lung efficiency decreases.
-Preventive measures can preserve respiratory function longer.
+[1–3] Preventive measures can preserve respiratory function longer.

 Increase Your Lung Capacity 3 Ways

 You may recognize the advantages of brisk walking.
 There is only one benefit of sauntering while chatting on a mobile phone.
-It gives you opportunity to show off your fitness outfit.
+It provides the opportunity to show off your fitness outfit.

 For better respiratory and cardiovascular performance, move at a pace that makes conversation difficult.
 Without a serious health condition, you should be panting during physical fitness.